Ibn Tahir

-Abu al-Fadl Muhammad bin Tahir bin Ali bin Ahmad al-Shaibani al-Maqdisi (c.
-1057-1113), commonly known as Ibn Tahir of Caesarea ("Ibn Tahir al-Qaisarani" in Arabic), was a Muslim historian and traditionist.
-He is largely credited with being the first to delineate and define the six canonical works of Sunni Islam after the Qur'an, and the first person to include Sunan ibn Majah as a canonical work.
+Abu al-Fadl Muhammad ibn Tahir ibn Ali al-Qaysarani (أبو الفضل محمد ابن طاهر ابن علي القيساراني; 1057–September 1113), known simply as Ibn Tahir, was an Islamic scholar, historian and traditionist.
+He is largely credited with being the first to delineate and define the Six Books of Sunni Islam after the Qur'an, and the first person to include Sunan Ibn Maja as a canonical work.

 Biography

-Ibn al-Qaisarani was born in Jerusalem in about 1057 to an Arab family originally from Caesarea, hence his name.
+Ibn Tahir was born in Jerusalem in about 1057 to an Arab family originally from Caesarea, hence his name.
 Because of the Arabic name for Jerusalem being "Bait al-Maqdis," he was often nicknamed "Maqdisi" or the man from Jerusalem instead.
 His birth date is recorded by Ibn Khallikan as 6 Shawwal in 448 on the Islamic calendar, which William McGuckin de Slane reckoned as December 1056 on the Gregorian calendar.

-Ibn al-Qaisarani traveled extensively in search of hadith, or narrations and reports, from the Muslim prophet Muhammad.
+Ibn Tahir traveled extensively in search of hadith, or narrations and reports, from the Islamic prophet Muhammad.
 He began learning hadith at the age of twelve and moved to Baghdad at the age of nineteen; after spending some time in Iraq, he returned to his hometown briefly before proceeding to perform the Muslim pilgrimage at Mecca.
 Eventually, he would travel and study throughout the Tihamah, the Hijaz, Syria, Egypt, Mesopotamia, Persia and Khorasan.
 He spent much of his life in Hamedan, in present-day Iran, where he wrote a number of respected works in his chosen field of study and gained wide renown for his scholarship and contributions.
-During his time in the East, he was a student of Khwaja Abdullah Ansari, and worked as a paid copyist for his hand-written editions of the collections of Muhammad al-Bukhari, Muslim ibn al-Hajjaj, Abu Dawood and Ibn Majah.
+During his time in the East, he worked as a paid copyist for his hand-written editions of the collections of al-Bukhari, Muslim ibn al-Hajjaj, Abu Dawud and Ibn Majah.

-Ibn al-Qaisarani died in Baghdad on a Friday while returning from another pilgrimage at Mecca, which he had performed multiple times during his life.
+Ibn Tahir died in Baghdad on a Friday while returning from another pilgrimage at Mecca, which he had performed multiple times during his life.
 Ibn Khallikan records the date as 28 Rabi al-awwal in the Hijri year 507, reckoned by de Slane as September 1113 Gregorian.